RunSi/DEVWKS-2601/guide/step2.md

 Once the topology file has been initiated with ```Genie.init('path_to_yaml_file')``` a testbed object will be created.
-The testbed object will have a number of attributes and methods, a set of these are described in the diagram below.
+The testbed object will have a number of attributes, objects and methods, a set of these are described in the diagram below.
 ![topology](../images/topologyobject.png)